People counter: Video counting

 Computer vision works via an embedded device, reducing the network bandwidth usage, as only the number of people must be sent over the network.
 Adaptive algorithms have been developed to provide accurate counting for both outdoor and indoor locations.
 Multi-layer background subtraction, based on color and texture, is considered the most robust algorithm available for varying shadows and lighting conditions.
 With the advances in image processing, video counting can achieve 98% accuracy in some lighting environments.
 The use of artificial intelligence and pattern recognition functions is expected to further enhance its accuracy.

-WiFi counting
+Wi-Fi counting

-WiFi counting uses a WiFi receiver to pick up unique WiFi management frames emitted from smartphones within range.
-While not all people carry a smartphone, WiFi counting can produce statistically significant metrics with a large enough sample size.
-Modern mobile operating systems, such as Apple's iOS9 and Android 6.0 Marshmallow, use MAC rotation schemes which makes WiFi counting more challenging without using sophisticated algorithms.
+Wi-Fi counting uses a Wi-Fi receiver to pick up unique Wi-Fi management frames emitted from smartphones within range.
+While not all people carry a smartphone, Wi-Fi counting can produce statistically significant metrics with a large enough sample size.
+Modern mobile operating systems, such as Apple's iOS 9 and Android 6.0 Marshmallow, use MAC rotation schemes which makes Wi-Fi counting more challenging without using sophisticated algorithms.